springernature/vpat/nature.md

 <td>
 The Nature.com website contains content that is rendered in a number of different, inconsistent designs, within the same collections of pages.
 Supplementary content, such as informational pages adjunct to journal and editorial content, is more likely to be affected.
 <br><br>
-Pages that deal with sensitive information (including payment pages and "my account" pages) have an intentionally stripped-down design.
+Pages that deal with sensitive information (including payment pages and "my account" pages) have intentionally been made more simple in design.
 The presentation of each of these sets of pages is internally consistent, and the tasks performed are unlike those performed elsewhere on the site.
 </td>
 </tr>
 <tr valign="top">